Pooja-Arumugam/HR_Analytics_Strategy/README.md

 To explore HR-related data and build strategic insights that help in:
 - Identifying factors influencing employee attrition
 - Understanding workforce composition
-- Recommending data-driven solutions to improve employee engagement and retention
+- Recommending data-driven solutions to improve employee engagement and retention.

 ## 📁 Dataset